• Skip to primary navigation

 After rinsing, add them to a food processor along with the cacao powder, maple syrup, vanilla extract, half the non-dairy milk, tahini, and sea salt.

-Process this for a few seconds, scraping down the sides with a spatula to evenly blend your hummus ingredients.
+Process this briefly, scraping the sides with a spatula to evenly blend your hummus ingredients.
 Add another tablespoon of non-dairy milk, and more if needed, until the mixture is smooth yet thick for dipping.

 What to eat with chocolate hummus?

-This vegan chocolate hummus recipe is perfect to dip fruits and crisp in.
-Try this heart healthy recipe with melon, strawberries, pineapples, or apples.
-You could even spread it over some whole grain toast.
+This vegan chocolate hummus recipe is perfect for dipping fruits and pretzels in.
+Try this heart-healthy recipe with melon, strawberries, pineapples, or apples.
+You could even spread it over some whole-grain toast.
 It’s sure to be a hit at your next gathering!

-I hope you’ll give it a try and let me know what you think.
-Sometimes getting used to a new flavor can take a little time so give it a chance and I think you find like I did, that it’s a delicious addition to a plant-based diet.
+I hope you’ll try it and let me know what you think.
+Sometimes, getting used to a new flavor can take a little time, so give it a chance.
+I think you’ll find, as I did, that it’s a delicious addition to a plant-based diet.

 Chocolate Hummus